Part Theory of Consciousness:

 to acknowledge something like a subjective consciousness as a category of reality.
 These problems are of an

-nature (you cannot observe it 'from the outside'), of a
+empirical nature (you cannot observe it 'from the outside'), of a

-physical nature (it is of unknown 'substance')
+nature (it is of unknown 'substance') and of a

-logical nature (it has, as far it is known, no reasonable explanation).
+(it has, as far it is known, no reasonable explanation).
 From these problems follow

-epistemological obstacles (it is hard to know how to get to know more about it),
+(it is hard to know how to get to know more about it),

 etiological puzzles